General Information FAQ (updated 5/21/20)

 - If a case is laboratory confirmed, the lab will notify Public Health's Disease Control and Prevention staff.

-- Public Health contacts the individual who is confirmed to have COVID-19 and works with them to identify anyone they came in to close contact with.
+- Public Health contacts the confirmed COVID-19 individual and works with them to identify anyone they came in close contact (defined below) with.
 Public Health then contacts each of those individuals to notify them of potential exposure.

-- Public Health will ask the individual who is confirmed to have COVID-19 to notify their employer, if they are in the workforce, and notify Public Health when that has been done.
+- Public Health asks the confirmed COVID-19 individual to notify their employer, if they are in the workforce, and notify Public Health when that has been done.

 - If the workplace is a school, Public Health staff will then work with the school to identify close contacts and determine next steps for the school.

 - If the workplace is an agency or organization, the agency or organization often contacts Public Health and works with us to determine next steps and to notify other employees or others who may have come in close contact.

 What does close contact mean?